netdata/netdata/collectors/charts.d.plugin/sensors/README.md

+# sensors

 > THIS MODULE IS OBSOLETE.
-> USE THE PYTHON ONE - IT SUPPORTS MULTIPLE JOBS AND IT IS MORE EFFICIENT
+> USE [THE PYTHON ONE](../../python.d.plugin/sensors) - IT SUPPORTS MULTIPLE JOBS AND IT IS MORE EFFICIENT

 > Unlike the python one, this module can collect temperature on RPi.

-# sensors

 The plugin will provide charts for all configured system sensors